 ![]() I am a wildlife conservation practitioner aspiring to bridge the science-policy-society interface.
 As a scientist, I am interested in how wild animals adapt to human-modified landscapes.
 As a practitioner I focus on ways of improving human-wildlife coexistence, informing policy decisions with evidence, and raising inclusivity and diversity in conservation.

 My work has spanned field research, advising in situ conservation efforts, mentorship of students undertaking field projects, collaboration with policy makers, land stewards and wildlife managers, and public outreach and conservation advocacy usually in the form of blogs, web and magazine articles.
-I am affiliated with The Safina Center in New York, with Yukon University / University of Alberta in Canada, and with the Southern Tanzania Elephant Program.
-With the grassroots network 500 Women Scientists, I am involved in helping boost women scientists' visibility and participation across society as one of the creators of Request a Woman Scientist, a global directory of women in STEMM fields who wish to engage with members of the public, the media and policy makers.
-Research-wise, I recently developed a community science and photography project focused on winter coat molt in the mountain goat in relation to thermal change.
-Previously, I was a 2016-2017 AAAS Science & Technology Policy Fellow, a Research Associate in Zoology and Entomology with the University of the Free State, a Junior Research Fellow in Evolutionary Anthropology at Durham University, and a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University.
-I have consulted for a range of NGOs including the Wildlife Conservation Society (Tanzania, U.S., and Canada), WildAid, the Environmental Investigation Agency, the Tanzania Forest Conservation Group, the Animal Behaviour Research Unit in Tanzania's Mikumi National Park, and Wind East Africa, Ltd. |
+In recent years, I was affiliated with The Safina Center in New York and with the University of Alberta in Canada, where I co-taught a land planning course in the Yukon, co-developed a course curriculum connecting different ways of knowing for land responsibility, and worked with a team to develop a community science and photography project focused on winter coat molt in mountain goats.
+With the grassroots organization 500 Women Scientists, I cofounded Gage, a global directory of women and gender diverse experts in STEMM fields ready to engage with policy makers, journalists, and members of the public.
+Previously, I was a AAAS Science & Technology Policy Fellow, a Research Associate in Zoology and Entomology with the University of the Free State, a Junior Research Fellow in Evolutionary Anthropology at Durham University, a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University, and part of the Southern Tanzania Elephant Program.
+I have consulted for a variety of NGOs including the Wildlife Conservation Society, WildAid, the Environmental Investigation Agency, and the Tanzania Forest Conservation Group.
+In 2022, I will join the team at the Białowieża Geobotanical Station in Poland. |